1980–81 in English football: Diary of the season

 12 March 1981: Ken Brown continues to build for the future of First Division strugglers Norwich City by paying Queens Park Rangers £225,000 for 22-year-old goalkeeper Chris Woods.
 Meanwhile, Liverpool sign 23-year-old Vancouver Whitecaps and Zimbabwe goalkeeper Bruce Grobbelaar for £250,000.

-14 March 1981: The League Cup final ends in a 1–1 draw between Liverpool and West Ham United.

-25 March 1981: Spain beat England 2–1 in a friendly at Wembley.

 31 March 1981: Ipswich Town lose 3–0 away to Leeds United but remain one point ahead of second placed Aston Villa at the top of the First Division.
 West Bromwich Albion have moved into third, but are a distant six points behind Aston Villa.
 Crystal Palace, Norwich City and Leicester City remain in the bottom three places.
 West Ham United and Notts County continue to head the Second Division promotion race, joined in the top three by Grimsby Town at the expense of Sheffield Wednesday, who are now eighth.

-1 April 1981: Liverpool win the Football League Cup for the first time, winning the replay 2–1 against West Ham United at Villa Park.

 4 April 1981: Crystal Palace are relegated from the First Division with five matches of the season remaining.
-West Ham clinch promotion to the 1st Division.
+West Ham United clinch promotion to the First Division.

-7 April 1981: Sunderland sack manager Ken Knighton, and appoint Mick Docherty as caretaker manager for the last five games of the season.
+7 April 1981: Sunderland sack their manager Ken Knighton and appoint Mick Docherty as caretaker manager for the last five games of the season.

 8 April 1981: Aston Villa move three points clear at the top of the First Division after winning the derby against third-placed West Bromwich Albion 1–0.

-10 April 1981: Following a disastrous run of form which has turned an initially promising season into a struggle against relegation, Everton announce that manager Gordon Lee will not be offered a new contract, and will leave the club at the end of the season.
-Blackburn Rovers manager Howard Kendall is considered the overwhelming favourite to succeed Lee for the following season.
+10 April 1981: Following a disastrous run of form which has turned an initially promising season into a struggle against relegation, Everton announce that manager Gordon Lee will not be offered a new contract and will leave the club at the end of the season.
+Blackburn Rovers manager Howard Kendall is considered the overwhelming favourite to succeed Lee.

-11 April 1981: Ipswich Town's treble bid is ended with a 1–0 extra-time defeat by Manchester City in the FA Cup semi-final at Villa Park.
-In the final, they will face either Tottenham Hotspur or Wolverhampton Wanderers, who draw 2–2 in the other semi-final at Hillsborough.

 14 April 1981: Ipswich Town return to Villa Park for a crucial League match against First Division leaders Aston Villa, and win 2–1 to move within a point of their opponents with a game in hand.